List of New Zealand Test cricket records: Result records

 A Test match is won when one side has scored more runs than the total runs scored by the opposing side during their two innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If one side scores more runs in a single innings than the total runs scored by the other side in both their innings, it is known as a win by innings and runs.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.

 Greatest win margins (by innings)

 The fifth Test of the 1938 Ashes series at The Oval saw England win by an innings and 579 runs, the largest victory by an innings in Test cricket history.
-The largest victory for New Zealand, which is the 8th largest, is their win against Zimbabwe in the Only Test of the 2011–12 tour at the McLean Park, where the hosts won by an innings and 301 runs.
+The largest victory for New Zealand, which is the 3rd largest, is their win against Zimbabwe in the second Test of the 2025 tour at Bulawayo, where the tourists won by an innings and 359 runs.